M4 Sherman: First combat

 Shermans were being issued in small numbers for familiarization to U.S. armored divisions when there was a turn of events in the Western Desert campaign.
-Axis forces had taken Tobruk and were advancing into Egypt and Britain's supply line through the Suez Canal was threatened.
+On 21 June 1942, Axis forces captured Tobruk, threatening Egypt and Britain's supply line through the Suez Canal.
+British Prime Minister Winston Churchill was at the Second Washington Conference when news of the defeat broke; President Franklin D. Roosevelt asked what he could do to help and Churchill replied at once, "Give us as many Sherman tanks as you can spare and ship them to the Middle East as quickly as possible."
 The US considered collecting all Shermans together to be able to send the 2nd Armored Division under Patton to reinforce Egypt, but delivering the Shermans directly to the British was quicker and over 300 – mostly M4A1s, but also including M4A2s – had arrived there by September 1942.

 The Shermans were modified for desert warfare with shields over the tracks and another stowage.
 The Sherman first saw combat at the Second Battle of El Alamein in October 1942 with the British 8th Army.
 At the start of the offensive, there were 252 tanks fit for action.
 These equipped the British 9th Armoured Brigade (for the battle under the New Zealand Division), 2nd Armoured Brigade (1st Armoured Division), and 8th and 20th Armoured Brigades (10th Armoured Division).
 Their first encounter with tanks was against German Panzer III and IV tanks with long 50 mm and 75 mm guns engaging them at 2000 yards.
 There were losses to both sides.

 The first U.S. Shermans in battle were M4s and M4A1s in Operation Torch the following month.
 On 6 December, near Tebourba, Tunisia, a platoon from the 2nd Battalion, 13th Armored Regiment was lost to enemy tanks and anti-tank guns.

 Additional M4s and M4A1s replaced M3s in U.S. tank battalions over the course of the North African campaign.

 The M4 and M4A1 were the main types in U.S. units until the fall of 1944 when the Army began replacing them with the preferred M4A3 with its more powerful 500 hp engine.
 Some M4s and M4A1s continued in U.S. service for the rest of the war.
 The first Sherman to enter combat with the 76 mm gun in July 1944 was the M4A1, then the M4A2, closely followed by the M4A3.
 By the end of the war, roughly half the U.S. Army Shermans in Europe had the 76 mm gun.
 The first HVSS-equipped Sherman to see combat was the M4A3(76)W in December 1944.